Tomato Blight: How to Identify and Treat Late Blight in Tomatoes

 How do you control and treat late blight?

-The best control measure is prevention (see below).
+The best control measure for tomato blight is prevention (see below).

 Remove and destroy infected leaves (be sure to wash your hands afterwards).